Fine Motor Thanksgiving Art Project

 Okay, so back to the project.
 For children who are working on handwriting skills, I recommend cutting a couple Q-tips in half, and use those to place glue where needed.
 Cutting the Q-tips in half will encourage the use of a more functional tripod grasp.
 Using small utensils can also help develop and strengthen the small muscles in the hand for handwriting.
 For example, using short pencils and breaking crayons in half is a great way to encourage the use of a more functional pencil grasp.

-Also, cardboard provides more support for some of the heavier decorating materials such as the dried beans or small pebbles rather than cardstock.
+Also, consider using cardboard as provides more support for some of the heavier decorating materials such as the dried beans or small pebbles rather than cardstock.

 Lastly, tracing an adult hand will provide more decorating surface area than a child’s hand.
-Keep that in mind when planning this project as well as the attention for the project.
+Keep that in mind when planning this project as well as the attention span needed to complete this project.
 Of course, this activity can be completed in phases and doesn’t have to be completed all in one sitting.

 Fine Motor Skills